instantOS/instantos.github.io/youtube/audio.md

     <li><a href="https://instantos.io/youtube/assist" class="button special icon fa-youtube">instantASSIST</a></li>
 </ul>

-The most simple way to change volume is to hover over the status text and scroll with the most wheel.
+The most simple way to change volume is to hover over the status text and scroll with the mouse wheel.
 To only use the keyboard you can either use the media keys if you have those or the p-assist, that means opening up instantASSIT using Super + A and typing in P.
 This brings up a volume slider.
 You can use the arrow keys, the j/k keys or +/- to change volume now.
 You can also use the mouse to drag or click on the slider.
 To set it to a specific value, type in the number and confirm with the return key.